How long does it take to get a CDL?

 How can I stay fit while living in my truck?

-+Practical fitness tips for over-the-road drivers:
++ Practical fitness strategies for over-the-road drivers:

-- Minimal Equipment: Resistance bands, dumbbells (20-30 lbs), jump rope
+- Minimal Equipment: Resistance bands, light dumbbells (20-30 lbs)

 What should I eat on the road to stay healthy?

-+Healthy eating strategies for truck drivers:
++ Healthy eating strategies for truck drivers:

 - Truck Stop Choices: Salads, grilled (not fried) options, oatmeal, eggs, fruit